-Build a Simple Beginner App with Node, Bootstrap & MongoDB — SitePoint
+Build a Simple Beginner App with Node, Bootstrap and MongoDB — SitePoint

 });

-When you save the file, nodemon will restart the app and, if all’s gone well, you should see something along the lines of:
+When you save the file, nodemon will restart the app and, if all’s gone well, you should see the message “Mongoose connection open”.

 Define a Mongoose Schema